jmontiel/node-cloudflare/README.md

 ## Installation

 **Note: Tested to work with Node v8.16.9.
-Node v10 and abobe doesn't work**
+Node v10 and above doesn't work**

 This module is published in NPM:
 ```
 npm install cloudflare4 --save
 ```